 If you’re in Nelson in late July, you might be able to see the annual summer music festival, Kalso Jazz Fest in nearby Kalso, BC which is an hour away.
 The water front festival was ranked as one of the “Top 10 places to enjoy outdoor summer music” by REUTERS.

 And the Shambhala Center in Nelson offers public meditation and open houses.

 THINGS TO DO WITH KIDS IN NELSON

 Nelson is a very safe and family friendly town.
-In addition to all of the above things which are kid friendly there is also the below for children.
+In addition to all of the things above which are kid friendly, there is also the below activities for children.